All our templates are legally vetted, and can be signed electronically.

 Makeup artists are professionals that give the stunning transformational look that wedding clients desire.
 More so, makeup artists take time to look out for the best interest of their clients.
 But as important as clients, makeup artists must be concerned about their interests.
-It is easy for makeup artists to run into misunderstanding when handling wedding makeup contracts.
+It is easy for makeup artists to run into misunderstanding when handling wedding makeup contracts, or even when calculating makeup artist tax deductions.

 This is why you need a wedding makeup contract if you are to handle any project of such.
 The best way to eliminate any form of misunderstanding is by drawing up your contract and getting your client to consent by signing the document.